Skip to Content

 Add the minced garlic and allow it to cook for 30 seconds.
 Then add half the salt, the cumin, oregano, chili powder, and cayenne.
 Stir and sauté for 1 minute.

-Add the ground turkey to the pot and break it up with the back of a spoon.
+Add the ground turkey to the pot and break it up with the back of a wooden spoon.
 Allow it to cook for 4 to 5 minutes or until browned.

 Cover, reduce to medium heat, and allow to simmer for 30 minutes.
-Then remove the lid and stir.
+Then, remove the lid and stir.
 Allow the chili to simmer for another 20 minutes until reduced.

 Serve immediately or save in the refrigerator for up to 4 days.

-Toppings for Chili
+Favorite Toppings for Chili

-You can certainly serve this chili on its own, but if you're looking to jazz it up, here are some of our favorite toppings.
+You can certainly serve this chili on its own, but if you're looking to jazz it up, here are some of our favorite chili toppings.

 • Diced avocado